mdn/content/files/en-us/web/css/scroll-timeline/index.md

 ### Creating a scroll-driven animation

-In this example, a scroll timeline named `squareTimeline` is defined using the `scroll-timeline-name` property on the element with the id `container`.
+In this example, a scroll timeline named `squareTimeline` is defined using the `scroll-timeline-name` property on the element with the ID `container`.
 This is then applied to the animation on the `#square` element using `animation-timeline: squareTimeline`.

 #### HTML